micropatel/code-challenge/README.md

 ## 5. Optionals

-We would love to see an implementation that contains one or more of the items below, but they are completely optional:
+We would love to see an implementation that contains one or more of the items below, **but they are completely optional**:

--   Project uses `Dockerfile` and `docker-compose.yml`
+-   Project uses `Dockerfile` and/or `docker-compose.yml`
 -   Chat between user and bot uses `WebSockets`
 -   Front-end can be used to send messages
 -   Front-end test framework was used
--   Hosting the solution in a cloud provider (https://heroku.com, Amazon AWS, https://now.sh)
+-   Hosting the solution in a cloud provider (https://heroku.com, Amazon AWS, https://now.sh, netlify)

 ## 6. What we are looking for